Meniscal RepairDr Rewat Laxman

 Will I Need Physical Therapy?

 In most cases, yes.
-Physical therapy after surgery is used to:
+Physical therapy after surgery helps to:

 • Regain quadriceps muscle control